open/close all folders

-- He has little tolerance for pettiness, especially among the members of his court.
+- He has very little tolerance for pettiness, especially among the members of his court.
 Everything he does, cruel or kind, has a purpose.
-He can hold grudges, but he would never do something stupid or rash just for the sake of spiting someone he hates.
+He can and does hold grudges, but he would never do something stupid or rash just for the sake of spiting someone he personally hates.

-- More directly, threatening or hurting Nando will send him into an unstoppable rage.
-When a gang of teenage delinquents beat the crap out of Nando and stole his Pokémon when he was 12, Tobias personally hunted them all down and used his Darkrai to ensnare them in horrific mind-destroying nightmares until every last one of them went irreversibly insane and had to be carted off to the Bedlam House for their own safety.
+- More directly, if you ever do anything to hurt his apprentice, Nando, he will END you.
+When a gang of teenage delinquents beat up a 12-year-old Nando and stole his Pokémon, an enraged Tobias responded by personally hunting the teenagers down and using his Darkrai to inflict nightmare after nightmare on them, not stopping until they went completely insane and had to be carted off to the Bedlam House for their own safety.
 Yikes.

 - Casting a Shadow

 - The Dreaded: Everyone in the criminal underground, from the lowest thief to the highest mafia don, fears his wrath should they displease him.

 - Even Evil Has Loved Ones: He does seem to have some genuine affection for Nando.

 - Hero of Another Story: He captured two legendary Pokémon (a feat next to impossible for most) and overthrew the previous lord of House Tantibus, a despotic tyrant.

 - I Did What I Had to Do